The-Powerpuff-Rangers/sync-fit/README.md

 ## Contributing

-Since this project was built during HackCBS 5.0, we would be seldomly improving this product.
+Since this project was built during Hack-a-Miner 1.0, we would be seldomly improving this product.
 However we encourage you to contribute this repo and take it more as a tutorial of how this project was built.
 If you have any suggesstions or want to make some changes, feel free to create a PR or an issue.

 ## License